Teodor92/softuni-solutions/softuni-programing-advanced-for-qa-2023-november/README.md

-# Programming Fundamentals and Unit Testing for QAs - September 2023
+# Programming Advanced for QAs - November 2023

 This repository contains the solution for the Lab exercises that were done during the course.